Contact us ~ 720-778-1602 ~ PeaceofMindInspectionsLLC@gmail.com

 Should give you the information needed to make an informed decision regarding your perspective property.

 Do I really need radon testing?
 Colorado is has the 7th highest radon levels out of all states in the U.S. The Surgeon General warns that radon levels above 3.9pCi/L have a high risk of causing lung cancer.
 How do you know if you and your family are in danger if you do not test?

 What are Peace of Minds Inspections, LLC. certifications?
 Peace of Mind Inspections’ inspectors are all NACHI certified.
 NACHI (National Association of Certified Home Inspectors) is an accredited, trusted inspector certification that is world renowned.
 All mold and wood-destroying organism inspections are done by NACHI certified inspectors in the prospective field.
 Our radon technicians and installers are NRPP (National Radon Proficiency Program) certified.

 Do you work weekends, holidays, or evenings?
-Peace of Mind Inspections, LLC. schedules 7 days a week at 8AM, 12PM, and 4PM.
-Our customer service and sales team are available Monday through Sunday from 7AM to 7PM.
+Peace of Mind Inspections, LLC. schedules 5 days a week.
+Our customer service and sales team are available Monday through Sunday from 8AM to 6PM.